drycc/workflow/src/quickstart/install-workflow.md

 INFLUXDB_PERSISTENCE_STORAGE_CLASS         | StorangeClass of `influxdb`; default storangeclass is used by default RABBITMQ_PERSISTENCE_SIZE                  | The size of the persistence space allocated to `rabbitmq`, which is `5Gi` by default
+RABBITMQ_PERSISTENCE_STORAGE_CLASS         | StorangeClass of `rabbitmq`; default storangeclass is used by default DATABASE_PERSISTENCE_SIZE                  | The size of the persistence space allocated to `database`, which is `5Gi` by default
-RABBITMQ_PERSISTENCE_STORAGE_CLASS         | StorangeClass of `rabbitmq`; default storangeclass is used by default HELMBROKER_PERSISTENCE_SIZE                | The size of the persistence space allocated to `helmbroker`, which is `5Gi` by default
+DATABASE_PERSISTENCE_STORAGE_CLASS         | StorangeClass of `database`; default storangeclass is used by default HELMBROKER_PERSISTENCE_SIZE                | The size of the persistence space allocated to `helmbroker`, which is `5Gi` by default
-HELMBROKER_PERSISTENCE_STORAGE_CLASS       | StorangeClass of `helmbroker`; default storangeclass is used by default K3S_DATA_DIR                               | The config of k3s data dir; If not set, the default path is used LONGHORN_DATA_PATH                         | The defaultDataPath of longhorn; If not set, the default path is used HAPROXY_HTTP_PORT                    | The drycc ingress http port of haproxy for external exposure, default `80` HAPROXY_HTTPS_PORT                   | The drycc ingress https port of haproxy for external exposure, default `443` HAPROXY_BUILDER_PORT                 | The drycc builder port of haproxy for external exposure, default `2222`
+HELMBROKER_PERSISTENCE_STORAGE_CLASS       | StorangeClass of `helmbroker`; default storangeclass is used by default K3S_DATA_DIR                               | The config of k3s data dir; If not set, the default path is used DEFAULT_STORAGE_CLASS                      | K3s default stroageclass, If not set, the `openebs-hostpath` stroageclass is used
+LOCAL_PROVISIONER_PATH                     | Local path storage path, If not set, the `/var/openebs/local` path is used

 Since the installation script will install k3s, other environment variables can refer to k3s installation [environment variables](https://rancher.com/docs/k3s/latest/en/installation/install-options/).